Computer Science (CSC) courses

-CSC 232 Data StructuresPrerequisite(s): Grade of C or better in CSC 131 and MTH 261 or concurrent enrollment.
+CSC 232 Data StructuresPrerequisite(s): Grade of C or better in CSC 131.

 A continuation of CSC 131.
 Topics will include: algorithm design; complexity analysis; abstract data types and encapsulation; basic data structures and their application, including stacks, queues, linked lists and binary trees; dynamic memory allocation; recursion; sorting and searching; debugging techniques.

 CSC 244 Computer ArchitecturePrerequisite(s): CSC 125 or CSC 131.

 An overview of computer architecture, which stresses the underlying design principles and the impact of these principles on computer performance.
 General topics include digital logic circuits, digital components, data representation, basic computer organization, processor design, pipelining, vector processing, input-output organization, and memory organization.